alexgaarciia/AIMathAnalysis/README.md

 A person compresses a spring a distance of 5cm, which requires a force of 100N.
 How much work does the person do?
 ```

-- ChatGPT Output:
+- Wolfram Output:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level18.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level18.2.png" width = 600>
 </p>

 In this case, the problem is tricky, since we cannot forget about the fact that in order to find the work, we must know the spring constant k.
-This was successfully taken into account by ChatGPT.
+This was successfully taken into account by Wolfram.

 ##### Level 19: Computing the quantity a company should make for its inventory given production cost, demand rate, and other variables (requires understanding EOQ).
 The example from below comes from the following webpage: [Economic Order Quantity (EOQ): Practical Problems and Solutions](https://www.financestrategists.com/accounting/cost-accounting/material-costing/economic-order-quantity-eoq-problems-and-solutions/).